Nier: Development

 The characters were designed by an artist under the moniker D.K.
 Two character designs for the protagonist were created for Nier.
 The developers believed that the Japanese audience would respond more strongly to a younger protagonist, while non-Japanese audiences would prefer an adult protagonist character.
 Other than changing the protagonists appearance and modifying a few lines of dialogue to fit with him being a father rather than a brother to Yonah, the developers made no changes between the two versions; it was initially believed that the older protagonist was the character's original design.
-Many characters underwent changes during development, and some needed to be cut: there were originally thirteen Grimoires, with all but three being cut: those that remained were Weiss, Noir and Rubrum.
+Many characters underwent changes during development, and some needed to be cut.
+There were originally thirteen Grimoires, with all but three—Weiss, Noir, and Rubrum—being cut.
 Emil's character was derived from a female character named Halua, while Kainé was originally a far more feminine type who hid her violent nature.
-Yonah's original Japanese name was derived from the Biblical name Jonah: this could not be taken verbatim into its localized form due to the name being associated with a man, so the name was changed to "Yonah".
+Yonah's original Japanese name was derived from the Biblical name Jonah; this could not be taken verbatim into its localized form due to the name being associated with a man, so the name was changed to "Yonah".
 Yoko was initially shocked at Kainé's design, but warmed to it and had it kept.
 Kainé's character was made intersex, since the team felt it fit in with many other aspects of her gritty backstory.
-Kainé's status as intersex caused some "commotion" in western territories, which is something the team did not actively intend.
+Kainé's status as intersex caused some "commotion" in some regions outside of Japan, which is something the team did not actively intend.
 Yoko attributed the original suggestion to female staff members working on the game.
+The in-game cutscenes were created and directed by Studio Anima.